biopragmatics/bioregistry/docs/source/custom.rst

     docker pull biopragmatics/bioregistry:latest
     docker run --detach -i --name bioregistry -p 8766:8766 biopragmatics/bioregistry:latest

+Note that ``-p`` says what ports to remap.
+Note that the base Bioregistry image uses ``8766`` as its port, so this is simply exposed via the same port.

 The following shell script can be used to automatically update the containerized deployment: